LAM-IJLRA/ijlra_cheat_sheets/docs/ijlra.md

 ## Printers

-Follow instructions on the [d'Alembert Wiki](http://wiki.dalembert.upmc.fr/pmwiki/pmwiki.php?n=Dalembert.Imprimantes).
+Follow the instructions on the [d'Alembert Wiki](http://wiki.dalembert.upmc.fr/pmwiki/pmwiki.php?n=Dalembert.Imprimantes) for printers setup.

 ## Internet

 ### Wired

-- Find your computer and/or internet hub **mac address**.
+- Find your computer and/or internet hub mac address.

 - Send a [mail to the IT department](mailto:info@dalembert.upmc.fr) or go and see them: corridor 55/65, 5th floor, office 507.
 Ask if your device can be enabled on the lab network.

 ### Wireless

-Connect to `eduroam` with your Annuaire UPMC ID and password.
+Connect to `eduroam` with your Annuaire UPMC credentials.

 ## Access ssh

+Ssh access is useful when trying to access lab machines from remote networks.

-- Create a public/private pair of ssh keys.
+- Create a public/private pair of ssh keys on your computer.
-- Send a [mail to the IT department](mailto:info@dalembert.upmc.fr) asking if you can be granted access to the lab via ssh on `vauban.dalembert.upmc.fr` or `chagall.dalembert.upmc.fr`.
+- Send a [mail to the IT department](mailto:info@dalembert.upmc.fr) with you public ssh key, asking if you can be granted access to the lab via ssh on `vauban.dalembert.upmc.fr` and `chagall.dalembert.upmc.fr`.

 ## Lab intranet

 - Send a [mail to the IT department](mailto:info@dalembert.upmc.fr) asking for an intranet account.

+<span style="color:red">@todo</span>

 ## Room reservation

-You'll need an access to the lab intranet
+You'll need an access to the lab intranet, then:

-- Connect to the lab [room reservation service](http://www.dalembert.upmc.fr/grr/week_all.php?area=2) with your d'Alembert intranet ID and password.
+- Connect to the lab [room reservation service](http://www.dalembert.upmc.fr/grr/week_all.php?area=2) with your d'Alembert intranet credentials.

 ## Crous (restaurant)

-You'll need an account on the Annuaire UPMC to get an account at the university restaurant.
+Once you have an Annuaire UPMC account:

-- Go to the Crous building (see map on home page) with your account ID and an ID card or passport.
+- Go to the Crous building (see map on home page) with an ID card or passport.
+Find the help desk (to your right as you enter).

-- (optional) Install the [Izly app](https://www.izly.fr/) on your smartphone.
+- (optional) Install the [Izly app](https://www.izly.fr/) on your smartphone and link your account.

 ## Software

 Check the [list of software](http://logiciels.upmc.fr/fr/index.html) distributed by Sorbonne University.

+## Navigo (public transport)

+<span style="color:red">@todo</span>